GPR-NGO/0PN-Transparency/README.md

 # 0PN-Framework
 Zero Public Network Framework

 The Zero Public Network is a framework for personal Data Control Transaprency and Accountability framework intended for public implmentation and use.
 Providing transparency over control, and is being designed to provide differential transparency signalling services.

-, Control and Transparency complrised of multiple standards, and specifications which are being developed in different communities of interest.

-It is an information structure architecture for electronic Notice and when required electronic Consent for personal data governance transparency and privacy risk.
+It is an intrenational information structure architecture for electronic Notice and when required electronic Consent.

 OPN Framework Consists of
 1. Data Governance & Risk Framework